A slightly spicy chicken salad packed with black beans, corn, red onions, and cheese and topped with a chipotle cilantro sour cream dressing.

 - 1/4 teaspoon salt

-- 1 pound (2 small) boneless skinless chicken breasts, pounded thin
+- 1 pound (about 2 small) boneless skinless chicken breasts pounded thin

 - Salt and pepper

-- Taco seasoning (or a cumin and chili powder)
+- Taco seasoning or a little cumin and chili powder

 - 1 cup sharp cheddar cheese